 A.J. was named a “New Leader of the Bar” by the New Jersey Law Journal in 2012, a distinction awarded to only 50 attorneys in the state who “are emblematic of the next wave of leadership of the New Jersey bar, based on their achievements so far in their careers.”
 The criteria for A.J.’s selection included the development of a practice niche, a strong book of business, leadership qualities, expertise in litigation and a commitment to volunteer work.

-Thomson Reuters has included A.J. on the New Jersey Super Lawyers list for Business Litigation for 2017 and 2018.
+Thomson Reuters has included A.J. on the New Jersey Super Lawyers list for Business Litigation for 2017 - 2019.
 Prior to that, A.J. received regular recognition by Thomson Reuters on the New Jersey “Rising Stars” list for Business Litigation in the years from 2009-2015.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.